Book cover

 }

 The SamsungProjectorAdapter class implements the Projector interface.
 Therefore, objects of this class can be passed to the init() method of the projector control system.
-This adapter class also holds a private attribute of type SamsungProjector.
-The sequence of calls is as follows (see also the next UML sequence diagram): first, the client, represented by the init method, calls turnOn() from the adapter class; next, the execution of this method invokes the equivalent method on the object being adapted, which, in this case, is the start method of Samsung projectors.
+This adapter class also has a private attribute of type SamsungProjector.
+The sequence of calls is as follows (see also the accompanying UML sequence diagram): first, the client, represented by the init method, calls turnOn() on the adapter class; then, this method invokes the equivalent method on the object being adapted, which, in this case, is the start method of the Samsung projectors.

 Adapter design pattern

 If we need to manipulate LG projectors, we have to implement a second adapter class.
-However, its code will resemble SamsungProjectorAdapter.
+However, its code will be similar to SamsungProjectorAdapter.

 6.6 Facade